gwhittey23/VoiceAttackFO4Plugin/VoiceAttackFO4Plugin/ReadMe.txt

+﻿	I have change most of the commands in profile so that now all have to do is speak the name inorder to have action.
+This is for most actions except for fast travel,home and direction commands
+	because the location list is so long having multiple list can make editing sluggish.

-﻿	I have provided some premade commands in profile for you to use.
+	I have provided some premade commands in profile for you to use.
 		-"Fast Travel to" or "Teleport to" + name of the location and it will send you to that location if it is unlocked ingame
 			ex: "Fast Travel to Bunker Hill" will fast travel to bunker hill -"Set home to" + name of a location will set a home fast travel option